 3. Explore the grounds of the Prague Castle

 Prague Castle (Pražský Hrad) is the official residence and office of the President of the Czech Republic.
 Dating back to the 9th century, it is the largest medieval castles in Europe.
 The Guinness Book of Records even lists Prague Castle as the largest ancient castle in the world with an area of almost 18 acres.
 It is also a UNESCO World Heritage site.
 You can explore the castle gardens and much of the grounds for free.
-At the center of the castle lies St. Vitus’ Cathedral – it’s tall spires easily seen from across the city.
+At the centre of the castle lies St. Vitus’ Cathedral – it’s tall spires easily seen from across the city.
 Parts of the St. Vitus’ Cathedral is free to visit, but there is an entry fee to see the rest of the cathedral.
 You can watch the Changing of the Guard ceremony at the front gates on the hour every hour from 7 am – 8 pm in the summer and 7 am – 6 pm in the winter months.
 The one at noon also includes a fanfare and banner exchange.
 Location: Pražský hrad, 119 08 Praha 1

 4. See History in the Jewish Quarter